Wellington Shire Council's vision is for happy people, healthy environment and thriving communities.

 The state government is standardising household recycling across Victoria.
 This includes the introduction of a 4 bin waste and recycling system.
 This is part of the state’s obligation under the new Circular Economy (Waste Reduction and Recycling) Act 2021.

-Council will be introducing a new FOGO bin in line with state government requirements.
+Council is introducing a new FOGO bin to meet state government requirements.

 For further information on the standard household recycling visit Standardising household recycling across Victoria